© Crown copyright 2018

 HMRC is committed to providing secure and resilient services and this move ensures that any future enhancements and changes can be managed effectively.

-Plans to make the move were originally announced at the API Strategy Launch Conference on 7 September 2015, where Mark Dearnley, HMRC’s former Chief Digital and Information Officer, announced that the department would end its use of the EDI channel within 3 years.
+Plans to make the move were originally announced at the application programming interface strategy launch conference on 7 September 2015, where Mark Dearnley, HMRC’s former Chief Digital and Information Officer, announced that the department would end its use of the EDI channel within 3 years.

 This important (but minor) change will have no effect on individual employees.